Digital Transformation: What It Is and How It Helps Your Business

 Reputational Losses

-All these factors don’t even touch the potential reputational losses an enterprise may face when they are the victim of a ransomware attack.
-Even a single attack is enough to shatter the public’s perception of a company being safe and secure, especially if the public stores a lot of sensitive financial or personal information on their servers.
+All these factors don’t even touch the potential reputational losses an enterprise may face when it is the victim of a ransomware attack.
+Even a single attack is enough to shatter the public’s perception of a company as safe and secure, especially if the public stores a lot of sensitive financial or personal information on its servers.

 International customers, B2B clients, and other involved parties may simply stop doing business with an enterprise if they discover that it was the victim of a preventable ransomware attack.
 Even if the attack wasn’t preventable or was novel, the reputational losses are often impossible to stem.